wouterd/wouterd.github.io/_posts/2014-04-11-continuous-integration-using-docker-maven-and-jenkins.markdown

 The docker container that gets built during the integration test simply does two things:

 * Takes the wouterd/tomcat container
-* `ADD [file] [destination]` copies the tar.gz with the distribution from the maven project to the tomcat base folder and extracts it if it's a tar.
+* `ADD [file] [destination]` copies the tar.gz with the distribution from the maven project to a temporary folder and extracts it if it's a tar.
+* The `RUN` line is a convoluted way to copy the contents of the tar over the TOMCAT_HOME directory, for some reason simply adding the tar to the TOMCAT_HOME folder didn't let it extract properly.
+It would probably work if TOMCAT_HOME was just empty.
 * It inherits the `CMD` directive from the wouterd/tomcat container, so if you "run" the integration container using `docker run`, it will start up tomcat and start deploying the distribution.